Roger Zahab, Director

 The orchestra is offered as a 1 credit course called University Orchestra - Music 0620.
 A successful audition is required for the permission code to register for the course, as it is to join the orchestra without registration for the course.

-In Fall 2021 we returned to our scheduled time for rehearsals (and concerts) in Bellefield Hall Auditorium on Wednesdays from 7:30 pm until around 9:50 pm.
+Our scheduled time for rehearsals (and concerts) in Bellefield Hall Auditorium on Wednesdays from 7:30 pm until around 9:50 pm.
 Additional sectionals or individual coaching sessions can be held virtually through Zoom or FaceTime as needed.
 In our concerts we play a wide range of music from the Baroque period to the very latest music and support the activities of other areas in the Pitt Music Department, especially new music composition/performance and (increasingly) interdisciplinary studies.

 Email is best.